Germany and France Interim

 At the end of this course, you will be able to:

-- Pursue commissioned work in public art, architectural art glass and ecclesiastical art.
+- Pursue commissioned work in architectural art glass and ecclesiastical art.

-- Incorporate a number of art glass techniques among the following into your own studio practice: silver-stain, vitreous enamels, lead came, etching, airbrush, screenprinting, lamination and slump molding.
+- Incorporate a number of art glass techniques into your own studio practice including: silver-stain, vitreous enamels, lead came, etching, airbrush, screenprinting, lamination and slump molding.

-- Comprehend your own point in time on a continuum of human experience.
+- Expand your understanding of art and your own point in time on a continuum of human experience.

 - Cultivate a passion for seeing.